 What I’ve learned about how to treat tendonitis with massage:

 - Strong, slow deep tissue massage makes a difference, anything else is just relaxation.

 - Deep tissue massage is a type of internal stretching for tissues that are inaccessible through yoga or standard stretching.

-- Rolfing/bodywork can create long-lasting changes in your body.
+- Rolfing/bodywork and myofascial release can create long-lasting changes in your body.

 - Pain is just tightness leaving your body.